jl-randazzo/SomePortfolio/C#/HIGHLIGHTED_Observer_Subjects/README.txt

-DEMONSTRATES: Anonymous functions and delegates, Observer pattern understanding, asyncronous events, independently learned API, enumerations, auto-implemented properties and get/set accessors, non-blocking i/o, encapsulation, linear algebra/vector multiplication, calculous, physics, and a little bit of polymorphism.
+DEMONSTRATES: Anonymous functions and delegates, Observer pattern understanding, asyncronous events, independently learned API, enumerations, auto-implemented properties and get/set accessors, non-blocking i/o, encapsulation, linear algebra/vector multiplication, calculus, physics, and a little bit of polymorphism.

 This is a personal project that I've been working on with a friend from